Lim Chong Eu: Chief Minister of Penang

 Lim served as Chief Minister of Penang from 1969 to 1990.
-The iconic projects that emerged during Lim's rule included the 66-storey KOMTAR administrative tower and commercial complex, and the 13.5 km Penang Bridge.
-When it was topped-off, KOMTAR was for some time the tallest building in Asia, and the Penang Bridge one of the longest in the world.
+The iconic projects that emerged during Lim's rule included the 66-storey tall Komtar, and the 13.5 km long Penang Bridge.
+When it was topped-off, Komtar was for some time the tallest building in Asia, and the Penang Bridge one of the longest in the world.
 Lim is best known for overseeing the emergence of Penang's Free Trade Zone (FTZ) – later renamed Free Industrial Zone – which evolved into one of Asia's most powerful electronics hubs.

-In the Malaysian General Elections of October 1990, a crisis occurred when Lim, serving as the chief minister, lost his state seat and Parti Gerakan Rakyat Malaysia (Gerakan) had fewer seats than UMNO in the Penang State Assembly.
-A crisis was averted when Tun Dr Lim Keng Yaik, the then president of Gerakan, was able to convince the then Prime Minister Tun Dr Mahathir Mohamad to allow an ethnic Chinese to continue on in the role of the Chief Minister.
+In the Malaysian General Elections of October 1990, a crisis occurred when Lim, serving as the chief minister, lost his state seat and GERAKAN had fewer seats than UMNO in the Penang State Assembly.
+A crisis was averted when Lim Keng Yaik, the then president of GERAKAN, was able to convince Prime Minister Mahathir Mohamad to allow an ethnic Chinese to continue on in the role of the Chief Minister.